 - Easy approval.
-All applicants are guaranteed approval, according to Excent, if their identity, address and ability to make monthly payments are successfully verified.
+All applicants are guaranteed approval, according to Excent, if their monthly income exceeds expenses by at least $100.

 Watch out for

 - Annual fee.
-The card includes an annual fee of$39, which is deducted from your security deposit/credit limit.
+The card comes with an annual fee of $39, which is deducted from your credit limit.

-Applying for this card is easy, and requires applicants to meet the following eligibility requirements:
+Applying for this card is easy.
+It requires applicants to meet the following eligibility requirements: